verri/jules/index.md

 ---
+title: Home
 layout: default
 ---

-jules
+Jules
 =====

-jules is a statistical computing library that aims to provide R-like experience in modern C++.
+A statistical computing library that aims to provide R-like experience in modern C++.

 Dependencies
 ------------